Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-04-15-deepseekcoder-writes-react.md

 #### Retry:

 I retried a couple more times.
-In next attempt, it jumbled the output and got things completely wrong.
+In the next attempt, it jumbled the output and got things completely wrong.

 Attempt 3 is did pretty well though